 If you do not know what a C-section is, it is basically surgery to remove your baby where the doctor will cut through some of the muscles in the stomach.
 After the surgery you might end up with a pouch tummy after delivery.

+The reality is, that recovery can be difficult following a c-section.
+In this post c-section research, 30 out of 32 women experiencing difficulties with advice before leaving the hospital and with recovery.
 The recovery time is much longer than vaginal delivery about 8 weeks, and to get your tummy back to normal takes a lot of work.
 The good news is, it is not impossible.

 The one thing we would say is make sure your doctor has confirmed that you are completely healed and clears you for working out.
 Do you want to know how to snatch that belly into shape quickly?
-Here are 6 ways to do just that
+Here are 6 ways to do just that:

+Run if you can, get doctors permission for running.
 You hear this all the time, walking can be the most valuable for of exercise for you and for baby if you do a stroller walk after you have healed a bit.

 Walking engages your core muscles, after a while you will feel them start to tighten slowly which is what you need to happen.
 Gradually increase your distance as you start to feel better.